bucardo/bucardo_org/Bucardo/index.md

 Development
 -----------

 Bucardo development is managed in the [Git](https://git-scm.com/) version control system.
-Bucardo is composed of two separate projects, each of which can be downloaded for local development as follows:
+Bucardo is composed of two code projects and one documentation repository, each of which can be downloaded for local development as follows:

     git clone git@github.com:bucardo/bucardo.git
     git clone git@github.com:bucardo/dbixsafe.git
+    git clone git@github.com:bucardo/bucardo_org.git

 See the main [GitHub project](https://github.com/bucardo) for easy patch contribution by the general public.